betomoedano/with-environments/README.md

 ```bash
 eas update -p ios --environment preview --channel preview
 ```

+Don't forget to pass the `--environment` flag when sending an update, this will ensure the update uses the correct env variables

 Note: The same update process applies for production and development builds.